If you like this post, check out the 2010 version!

 The price is the price on January 1 of that year.

-Gold's price has risen substantially so far in 2008.
-Gold is currently over $930/ounce.
+Gold's price has risen substantially so far in 2009.
+Gold is currently over $920/ounce.
 (I put this post in my draft queue a few days before finishing it.
 The price of gold is jumping around a lot!)

 There has been extensive manipulation of the gold price.
 Central banks have nearly exhausted their gold reserves.
 They are losing their ability to suppress the gold price.

 The bad guys really want gold to be discredited as an investment.
-I am seriously considering the possibility that physical gold is a better investment than stocks!
+Physical gold probably is a better investment than stocks!
 Even though corporations receive massive government subsidies, there also is a massive amount of fraud and waste.
 Corporate management is more concerned with lining their pockets than creating value for shareholders.
 It is possible that gold are silver are the only investments that yield a 0% inflation-adjusted return (minus transaction costs)!

 Some people are saying "gold is experiencing an asset bubble".
 The price of gold/$ is skyrocketing.
 Compared to other commodities, the price of gold is relatively constant.
 The price of gold/silver or gold/oil is mostly unchanged.
 It is inaccurate to say "the price of gold is skyrocketing".
 It is more accurate to say "the value of the dollar is crashing".